Investment & Accessibility

-At The Well Counseling & Consultation, I believe therapy should be both accessible and valued.
-Healing takes courage, and investing in your mental health is one of the most meaningful steps you can take toward lasting change.
+At The Well Counseling & Consultation, therapy is both an investment and a commitment to meaningful change.
+Healing takes courage, and choosing to work on your mental health is one of the most important decisions you can make.

 Accepted Payments